 As if that all wasn’t enough, someone in Virtue Falls is stalking innocent women and slashing them…to death.
 With no one to turn to, no one she dares trust, Kateri has to wonder—who is the killer’s ultimate target?
 Can it be Merida Falcon, Kateri’s old friend, recently arrived in Virtue Falls with a new name, no voice and suspicious intentions?
 No one is safe, and if Kateri doesn’t figure out the who and why soon, before the night is over, she could become the town’s first dead female sheriff.

 THE WOMAN WHO COULDN’T SCREAM: “The payoff Kateri fans have been waiting for!”—RT Book Reviews

 “Another stunner.”—Library Journal Starred Review

-To keep up to date, please join my mailing list.
+To keep up to date with sales and new releases, please join my mailing list.

 FREE!
 Listen to the first chapter of THE WOMAN WHO COULDN’T SCREAM!

 Visit this link (and select “save link as”) to download the first chapter.